 (2) Application.
 There are several alternatives that may be considered in the design of a structure approach slab system.
-These alternatives are designated as Types 30, and 10 structure approach slab systems.
-Standard details and special provisions for each type of approach slab system can be found on the Bridge Design website.
+These alternatives are designated as Types 45, 30, and 10 structure approach slab systems.
+Standard details and special provisions for each type of approach slab system can be found on the Structure Design website.
 Figure 209.1 shows a generic structure approach slab system layout.
+Structure Design Bridge Memo 5-3 provides the criteria for the selection and design of structure approach slabs.
+In the event of discrepancies between this manual and Structure Design Bridge Memo 5-3, Memo 5-3 shall govern.

 Structure approach slabs extend the full width of the traveled way and shoulders.
-The DES will select the appropriate structure approach slab and provide applicable details, specifications, and an estimate of cost for inclusion in the PS&E package.
+The Division of Engineering Services (DES) will select the appropriate structure approach slab and provide applicable details, specifications, and an estimate of cost for inclusion in the Plans Specifications and Estimates (PS&E) package.
 The Project Engineer (PE) must coordinate with structure engineer to assure that the proper structure approach slab is included in the PS&E package.